 Technical denials are less common and harder to appeal.
 This type of denial means you don’t meet the non-medical qualifications for disability benefits.

-For example, you may not have enough work credits because you haven’t work long enough.
+For example, you may not have enough work credits because you haven’t worked long enough.
 If you’re applying for SSI, technical requirements include staying under the income and asset limits.

 Most people who are denied for technical reasons simply don’t meet the requirements and don’t qualify for Social Security disability benefits.
-To win you claim, you’ll have to show that the income, work history, or tax information the SSA has for you are wrong.
+To win, you’ll have to show that the income, work history, or tax information the SSA has for you is wrong.
 Log in to your mySocialSecurity account to check your historical earnings.

-If you originally only tried for SSDI, perhaps applying for SSI would be a better fit for you.
-You can can also learn more here about SSDI’s technical requirements.
+If you originally only applied for SSDI, applying for SSI might be a better fit for you.
+You can also learn more here about SSDI’s technical requirements.

 You can submit the forms for reconsideration in three ways: